FeesWizard

 What are Fortrade's fees?

 Stock commission: No commission; cost is in the spread (EUR/USD ~2 pips).
 Withdrawal: Free (some payment methods may charge).
-Inactivity: $10/month after 180 days (6 months) of no trading.
+Inactivity: USD 10 a month (charged in your account currency) after six consecutive months with no transactions — no deposits, withdrawals or trading activity, including opening a pending order.

 What is the minimum deposit for Fortrade?